-The Australian Government is waiving $10.3 million across the final two instalments of levies for Commonwealth managed fisheries, reducing levies for the 2019–20 financial year by two thirds.
-This will support fishers' cash flow during the outbreak, and help them remain viable and able to return to full production when the outbreak subsides.
+The Australian Government waived $10.3 million across the final two instalments of levies for Commonwealth managed fisheries, reducing levies for the 2019–20 financial year by two thirds.
+This has supported fishers' cash flow during the outbreak, helping them remain viable and able to return to full production when the outbreak subsides.

 Additional Funding for the Export Market Development Grant Scheme

-The Australian Government is providing an immediate cash flow boost to eligible Export Market Development Grant (EMDG) applicants in the 2019–20 financial year.
+The Australian Government provided an immediate cash flow boost to eligible Export Market Development Grant (EMDG) applicants in the 2019–20 financial year.

 The EMDG scheme reimburses small and medium-sized businesses up to 50 per cent of their eligible overseas market-promotion and export-development activities, to a maximum of $150,000.
-This new measure will increase funding for the 2019–20 financial year by almost $50 million so that eligible applicants receive their full entitlement.
+This new measure increased funding for the 2019–20 financial year by almost $50 million so that eligible applicants received their full entitlement.

 For more information visit www.austrade.gov.au/Australian/Export/Export-Grants or contact the EMDG team at Austrade: email@example.com.

-The $7 million contribution to the Indigenous Visual Arts Industry Support (IVAIS) Program supports Indigenous Art Centres and Indigenous Art Fairs during the Coronavirus crisis and beyond.
-Payments will be made directly to IVAIS-funded Indigenous Art Centres and IVAIS-funded Art Fairs to maintain operations and employment levels, ensuring that they continue to support artists and their communities.
+The $7 million contribution to the Indigenous Visual Arts Industry Support (IVAIS) Program is supporting Indigenous Art Centres and Indigenous Art Fairs during the Coronavirus crisis and beyond.
+Payments have been made directly to IVAIS-funded Indigenous Art Centres and IVAIS-funded Art Fairs to assist them in maintaining operations so that they are ready to re-establish their markets as soon as possible.

 Crisis Relief for Regional Arts